Home > Know Your Rights > I’ve been asked to offer more than the advertised rent

 I heard this was getting banned

-Renters trying to find a new home have increasingly been asked to offer more than the advertised rent to secure a tenancy.
+Many renters trying to find a new home have been asked to offer more than the advertised rent to secure a tenancy.
 This prompts what are sometimes called bidding wars.

 Many renters will set a budget and only view homes that are listed below the maximum rent they can afford.
 Being asked to pay more effectively means they can’t afford the home they’ve just taken time out of their day to view.
 The practice results in letting agents charging higher rents, and wastes renters’ time.